 Since there is no longer a January SAT test date, this means December really is your last chance for the SAT for almost all schools.
 While a handful of schools do accept the February ACT, these policies aren’t the norm.
 Ideally, you want to finish your SAT/ACT testing before senior year so you can focus on applications exclusively.

 If you’re taking any of the final test dates, you have to make sure you put your colleges down to receive your scores when you’re signing up for the last available test.
 In other words, don’t wait to see your scores before you send them, or else it will be too late!

 If there's a problem with your score reports or they get delayed, sometimes colleges will accept a screenshot or printed version of your test report sent from your guidance counselor as a provisional result.
 That said, this won't replace an official score report from the College Board or ACT, Inc., which needs to be sent along eventually.

 Last SAT/ACT Test Dates: Advice for Your College Applications

 If you’re reading this as a junior or younger, aim to have your standardized testing done before senior year, or at the very least by the October ACT/November SAT dates (this means the October 27th ACT and the November 3rd SAT for the 2018-19 school year).
-This will make the application process less stressful for you since you'll only have to focus on applications, not testing.
-Studying for the ACT/SAT while also working on an your applications in December can really stress you out and might result in subpar applications!
+This will make the application process less stressful since you'll only have to focus on applications, not testing.
+Studying for the ACT/SAT while also working on an your applications in December can be a real stressor and might result in subpar applications!